Vision Therapy For Meniere’s Disease

 Vision therapy also involves a tailor-made regimen of visual exercises that are performed in-office, as well as between office sessions, as an at-home component to treatment.

-If you or a loved one has been diagnosed with a balance disorder like Meniere’s disease, or has gone through vestibular rehabilitation with no improvement, speak with Dr. Stein about the benefits of vision therapy.
+If you or a loved one has been diagnosed with a balance disorder like Meniere’s disease, or has gone through vestibular rehabilitation with no improvement, speak with our eye doctors about the benefits of vision therapy.

 Eye Q Optometrist serves patients from New York City, Scarsdale, Rye , Mamaroneck and throughout New York.